 Kure Beach is a little off the beaten path and filled with a lot of what you're hoping to find: clean, expansive beach; beautiful, natural surroundings with vistas of the ocean and the river; a state aquarium and park; relaxed people enjoying a small-town atmosphere; and the kind of local character that seems to have all but disappeared from coastal towns.

-There's always plenty to do around here - you can cast a line from the 700-foot long fishing pier, or explore the Fort Fisher State Historic Site and Museum, the last stronghold of the Confederacy.
+There's always plenty to do around here - you can cast a line from the 700-foot long fishing pier, or explore the Fort Fisher State Historic Site, the last stronghold of the Confederacy.
 Gaze in awe at the 230,000-gallon saltwater tank at the North Carolina Aquarium at Fort Fisher, or hike along the six-mile stretch of undeveloped beach in the state recreation area.
 Even hop a ferry for a breathtaking view on a trip to the mainland.

 There's plenty of everything to do under the sun or nothing at all – unplug and reconnect at Kure Beach